Friends in the third article in the series on Air pollution, in this article we will explore China’s effort to control its air pollution.

 Similarly measuring height and weight taking vitals and general and oral examination can be taught.

-With help and support from others dept investigations like haemoglobin, and blood sugar can be done.
+With help and support from others, dept investigations like haemoglobin, and blood sugar can be done.

-Students should take initiative in being the primary contact for the family in case of emergency in consultation with their mentors.
+Students should take the initiative in being the primary contact for the family in case of emergency in consultation with their mentors.

-Follow-up records in Family Adoption Programme:
+Follow-up records in The Family Adoption Programme: